SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 1. NovelAI Clio: NerdStash tokenizer.
 2. NovelAI Kayra: NerdStash v2 tokenizer.
-3. Text Completion: API tokenizer (if supported) or LLaMA tokenizer.
+3. Text Completion: API tokenizer (if supported) or Llama tokenizer.
-4. KoboldAI Classic / AI Horde: LLaMA tokenizer.
+4. KoboldAI Classic / AI Horde: Llama tokenizer.
 5. Koboldcpp: model API tokenizer.

 If you get inaccurate results or wish to experiment, you can set an *override tokenizer* for SillyTavern to use while forming a request to the AI backend:

 1. None.
 Each token is estimated to be ~3.3 characters, rounded up to the nearest integer. **Try this if your prompts get cut off on high context lengths.** This approach is used by KoboldAI Lite.
-2. LLaMA tokenizer.
-Used by LLaMA 1/2 models family: Vicuna, Hermes, Airoboros, etc. **Pick if you use a LLaMA 1/2 model.**
+2. Llama tokenizer.
+Used by Llama 1/2 models family: Vicuna, Hermes, Airoboros, etc. **Pick if you use a Llama 1/2 model.**
+3. Llama 3 tokenizer.
+Used by Llama 3/3.1 models. **Pick if you use a Llama 3/3.1 model.**
-3. NerdStash tokenizer.
+4. NerdStash tokenizer.
 Used by NovelAI's Clio model. **Pick if you use the Clio model.**
-4. NerdStash v2 tokenizer.
+5. NerdStash v2 tokenizer.
 Used by NovelAI's Kayra model. **Pick if you use the Kayra model.**
-5. Mistral tokenizer.
+6. Mistral tokenizer.
 Used by Mistral models family and their finetunes. **Pick if you use a Mistral model.**
-6. Yi tokenized.
-User by Yi models. **Pick if you use a Yi model.**
+7. Yi tokenizer.
+Used by Yi models. **Pick if you use a Yi model.**
+8. Gemma tokenizer.
+Used by Gemini/Gemma models. **Pick if you use a Gemma model.**
-7. API tokenizer.
+9. API tokenizer.
 Queries the generation API to get the token count directly from the model.
 Known backends to support: Text Generation WebUI (ooba), koboldcpp, TabbyAPI, Aphrodite API. **Pick if you use a supported backend.**

 Chat Completion APIs **(non-overridable)**:

-1. GPT via OpenAI / OpenRouter / Window: model-dependant tokenizer via [tiktoken](https://github.com/openai/tiktoken).
+1. OpenAI: model-dependant tokenizer via [tiktoken](https://github.com/openai/tiktoken).
-2. Claude: Model-dependant tokenizer via [WebTokenizers](https://github.com/mlc-ai/tokenizers-cpp).
+2. Claude: model-dependant tokenizer via [WebTokenizers](https://github.com/mlc-ai/tokenizers-cpp).
-3. OpenRouter: Llama and Mistral tokenizers for their respective models.
+3. OpenRouter: Llama, Mistral, Gemma, Yi tokenizers for their respective models.
+4. Google AI Studio: Gemma tokenizer.
-4. Scale API: GPT-4 tokenizer.
+5. Scale API: GPT-4 tokenizer.
-5. AI21 API: GPT-3.5 turbo (default, fast) or API tokenizer (if toggled on, can cause slowdowns!).
+6. AI21 API: GPT-3.5 turbo (default, fast) or API tokenizer (if toggled on, can cause slowdowns!).
-6. Fallback tokenizer (for proxies): GPT-3.5 turbo tokenizer.
+7. Fallback tokenizer: GPT-3.5 turbo tokenizer.

 ### Token Padding